aledevv/real-chessboard-to-fen/README.md

     ![Corners](assets/corners.png)
 4. Image is cropped and transformed from 3D to 2D and squares position is computed (red grid)
     ![Cropped and Transformed](assets/transformed.jpg)

+> [!NOTE]
-    > Grid is not perfectly aligned to the squares because the camera position for the detection was not been decided yet, so I created an __offset__ variable to adjust the grid afterwards.
+> Grid is not perfectly aligned to the squares because the camera position used for the detection was not been decided yet, so I created an __offset__ variable to adjust the grid afterwards.

-5. Pieces are detected
+6. Pieces are detected

     ![Detection](assets/detection.png)
-6. Prediction boxes are intersected with the grid to find each piece position on the board.
+7. Prediction boxes are intersected with the grid to find each piece position on the board
-7. FEN is written and can be exported to Lichess or a Stockfish API.
+8. FEN is written and can be exported to Lichess or a Stockfish API

     ![Lichess FEN chessboard](assets/lichess_fen.png)